Wr1ter12/InterUniverse/README.md

 # InterUniverse
-This is a private project of interacktive universe
+This is a private project of Interactive Universe - InterUniverse
 >>> Made on Unity